erictepper/comment-transcriber-for-reddit/README.md

 - test.py
 - working_regex.txt

-The following files contain code written by others with modifications by me:
+The following files contain code written by others with modifications by me<sup>1</sup>:
 - code/comrak/src/html.rs

-Individual lines that I have changed in the above file are marked with the comment 'edited by erictepper'.

 output/ contains the output .rtf files of the test cases I have written.